zenah12/DppTrafficking-/README.md

 The scripts can be compiled in xCode or similar interface or by using the terminal window.

-The output of each run is a file that includes Tth (defined in Global.hpp) rows that summarize specific sets of parameters together with the corresponding quality of fit to the experimental FRAP data as calculated by the R^2.
+The output of each run is a file that includes Tth (defined in Global.hpp) rows each containing one set of parameters together with the corresponding quality of fit to the experimental FRAP data as calculated by the R^2.

 For the fitting routine described in the manuscript, we use HPC to run the scripts repeatedly until 3 10^7 parameter sets have been explored.
 The output files are then used to obtain the parameter sets that provde sattisfactory fits to the data (see below).